chrisgurney/chrisgurney.ca/src/md/faq.md

   - as a PM, conducted user interviews
   - have used data and analytics (SQL, GA, Salesforce) to derive behavior (examples?);
     - e.g., top module configuration profiles for Achievers;
+    - order details page being bookmarked (direct traffic)
+    - self-serve awards: used data to determine base options and defaults to show
+    - ME: lots of anecdotal opinions
     - e.g., via FullStory,
+    - setup
 - user tested designs, recordings/QuickTime + Silverback;
 - facilitated feedback process and identified patterns to address with design (examples?);